romesh-jaya/easyquiz-quasar/README.md

 - Share the quiz that the user created to others via an email link.
 - Add time for quiz

+## Deployment

+`npm run deploy`

+- currently using Vercel CLI to deploy.
+Remember to promote a particular build into production once verified.

 ## Install the dependencies

 ```bash